DevMountain/framework-shop/README.md

 Let's begin by opening `src/components/Details/Details.js`.
 Currently this view is broken and will throw errors if we try to navigate to it.
 This is because our `mapStateToProps` function is returning all of our application state instead of the specific product we need.

 To fix this we'll need to get access to our route parameters in `mapStateToProps`.
 Luckily connect passes a second parameter to `mapStateToProps`.
 This second parameter is an object that contains all the other connected `props` the component has.
-When diving into this object we'll see it has a `match` property.
+When diving into this object we'll see it has a `match` property that gets added from `react-router`.
 This is also equal to an object.
 If we take a look at that object we'll see it has a property called `params` that is also equal to an object.
 This `params` object contains all the params in our URL.

 When we created our route for details we specified we wanted a parameter called `name`.
 Because of this if we take a look at `ownProps.match.params` we'll see a property called `name` that equals a string.
 Since our landing page has three products this name will come in three different forms.
 Not including all the other things that are on the `ownProps` object, you will see `ownProps` come in these forms: